daharrell/windows_scripts/README.md

-Bulk Creation of Active Directory users and adds each user up to 5 groups by importing the information from a CSV file.
-PS1 and CSV file are in the zip file.

-Note: Only creates user accounts with the format of firstname_lastname

 # Repository for useful PowerCLI scripts

 This is a repository for useful scripts and commands that I have written and used in production environments to accomplish multiple